 Jodi and Harold Bauman founded Oaxaca Streetchildren Grassroots in 1996.
-The couple first came to Oaxaca on vacation in 1984 and were deeply troubled by the children they saw on the streets at all hours of the day and night.
-Initially they began to help one Triqui Indigenous family enroll their children in school.
-By 1996 Jodi, Harold, and friends were supporting approximately seventy children in attending school.
-They soon realized they could help further by chartering Oaxaca Street Children Grassroots.
+The couple came to Oaxaca on vacation in 1984 and were deeply troubled by the children they saw on the streets at all hours of the day and night.
+Initially, they began to help one Triqui indigenous family enroll their children in school.
+By 1996, Jodi, Harold, and friends were supporting approximately seventy children in attending school.
+They soon realized they could help further by chartering Oaxaca Streetchildren Grassroots.

-Since the origins of the program we have grown and evolved.
-In the early days, all children in the program were Triqui and our services were provided from a rented office on Calle Jesus Carranza.
-As the program grew changes occurred.
-To facilitate our work in Mexico we chartered Centro de Esperanza Infantil that does the work on-site in Mexico with Oaxaca Streetchildren Grassroots being its funding organization.
+Since then, we have grown and evolved.
+In the early days, all children in the program were Triqui and we provided our services from a rented office on Calle Jesus Carranza.
+As the program grew, changes occurred.
+To facilitate our work in Mexico we chartered Centro de Esperanza Infantil, which does the work on-site in Oaxaca, with Oaxaca Streetchildren Grassroots being its funding organization.
 We also looked for a permanent home in Oaxaca.
-Through the generosity of our donors from around the world we were able to purchase a colonial building in need of repair at 308 Crespo.
+Through the generosity of our donors from around the world, we were able to purchase a colonial building in need of repair at Calle Crespon 308.
 After two years of work we moved into the wonderful building that you see today.

-In addition to our own building, our mission has evolved as well.
-Originally none of our children served had ever been to school and our goal was that they complete sixth grade.
-As things have changed in Oaxaca, we now serve the poorest children who need support to remain in and complete school.
+Our mission has also evolved.
+Originally, none of the children we served had ever attended school and our goal was that they complete sixth grade.
+We now serve the poorest children who need support to remain in and complete school.
 Further, we now take students all the way through university, something we never dreamed of when we started our program.
 Spring 2020 will see our one hundredth university graduate.

 Much has changed since our origins.
-Now, over 25 years later, hundreds of Oaxaca's poorest children have had the opportunity they never dreamed of, with the help of Oaxaca Streetchildren Grassroots, the chance for the education they desire and a bright future.
+Now, more than 25 years later, hundreds of Oaxaca's poorest children have had the opportunity they never dreamed of with the help of Oaxaca Streetchildren Grassroots -- the chance for the education they desire and a bright future.

-When Jodi Bauman first saw Rubén de Jesús, he was sitting in an outdoor cafe in the Zócalo in Oaxaca City, Mexico.
-In this city’s tree shaded central park, the shabbily dressed child, about 8 years old, was going from table to table selling handwoven indigenous friendship bracelets to tourists.
+Jodi Bauman first saw Rubén de Jesús in 1985.
+He was sitting in an outdoor cafe in the zócalo in Oaxaca, Mexico, the city’s tree shaded central plaza.
+Rubén was shabbily dressed child and about 8 years old, was going from table to table selling handwoven indigenous friendship bracelets to tourists.
 His pleading face, peppered with impetigo sores, captured Jodi’s heart and her curiosity.
 Where did he live?
 Where was his mother?
 Why was this tiny boy selling on the street?
 Was he a Triqui?

-Later that evening Jodi followed the child through the back streets of Oaxaca and watched him join a woman and three small boys.
-The family home was a shallow gravelly ditch hidden by weeds.
+That evening Jodi followed the Rubén and saw him join a woman and three other small boys.
+The family home was a shallow, gravelly ditch hidden by weeds.
 She knew she couldn’t help all the street children in Oaxaca, but that night she decided she would do what she could for one child.

-The year was 1985.
-Jodi and her husband Harold were in Oaxaca because she had a read a fascinating magazine story about the Triqui Indians, and because she wanted to visit this colonial city in southern Mexico.
-The article said there was little known about the Triquis, an indigenous tribe that inhabits the northwest part of the state of Oaxaca.
+Jodi and her husband Harold, who providers and vendors for the Department of Mental Health in Missouri, were in Oaxaca because she had a read a magazine story about the Triqui, an indigenous people of Oaxaca, and wanted to visit this colonial city.
+The article said little was known about the Triqui, who live in the northwest part of the state of Oaxaca.
 The people, geographically and culturally isolated, work small plots of land in pueblos scattered among rugged mountains and canyons.

-The next day Jodi discovered helping the child wasn’t an easy task.
-“I was trained in medication administration”, Jodi recalls, “so I went to a pharmacy and bought an ointment recommended by the pharmacy for Rubén’s impetigo.
+Helping the child wasn’t as easy as Jodi has thought.
+“I was trained in medication administration”, Jodi said, “so I went to a pharmacy and bought an ointment recommended by the pharmacy for Rubén’s impetigo.
 However, the mother wouldn’t talk to me or let me anywhere near the child and she wouldn’t take the medication.
 I didn’t realize why she wouldn’t talk to me.
 Back then, I didn’t know these women couldn’t speak Spanish.”

-On their trips to Mexico, the Baumans also helped some of the children enroll in school.
-“But first, we needed to remove some of the physical barriers that kept these children from school,” Jodi explained.
+In Mexico, the Baumans helped some of the children enroll in school.
+“But first, we needed to remove some of the physical barriers that kept these children from school,” Jodi said.
 “And that included medical barriers such as impetigo, diarrhea, impacted teeth, and in some cases, we had to get them a birth certificate.
 In the beginning, the school officials didn’t want to accept the children.
 They’d say, ‘They don’t have any shoes, they can’t speak Spanish, who’s going to be responsible for them?’”

 Harold and Jodi signed responsibility for some.
-They found other Triquis willing to help provide them shelter.
-Sometimes the Baumans rented tin shacks where several families crowded 12-15 together into a room.
+They found other Triquis willing to provide them shelter.
+Sometimes the Baumans rented tin shacks where several families crowded twelve to fifteen people into a room.
 Within three years, they were helping 40 children through the sale of Triqui crafts and donations from friends.
-By 1994, the Bauman’s were helping 70 street children.
+By 1994, the Baumans were helping 70 children.
 Three years later, Harold got cancer and the couple had to stop selling Triqui crafts at trade shows.
 They moved to Oaxaca.
 “One of our friends, Dr. William Freeman, knew what we were doing and just bluntly told me that we couldn’t let these children drop out of school.”
-Jodi explains.
+Jodi said.
 “That’s how Grassroots started.”

-David Schuler and Bettie Schuler did the necessary paperwork to form a non profit organization called Oaxaca Street Children Grassroots, Inc. David Schuler became the first president of the organization.
+Friends of the Baumans, David and Bettie Schuler, did the paperwork to form a non-profit organization called Oaxaca Street Children Grassroots, Inc. David Schuler became the first president of the organization.
 The next year, because of an increase in political violence, the number of children needing help increased to 140.
-At that time Grassroots now served almost 200 children.
-Volunteer sponsors “sponsored a child” by donating either $50 for an elementary school child or $100 for a teenage child.
-The money was used for shoes, uniforms, and books so the children could attend school.
+At that time Grassroots, served almost 200 children.
+Volunteer “sponsored a child” by donating either $50 for an elementary school child or $100 for a teenage child.
+The money was used for shoes, uniforms, and books so the children.

 “Grassroots is primarily concerned with education,” Jodi said.
 “Our main focus is to get the children into school.
 We get involved in medical help only to remove the barriers that prevent them from going to school.
 These aren’t illegitimate children or runaways and they aren’t on drugs.
 These children are victims of political violence.
 They are here because it is not safe to be in their pueblos (in the area of San Juan Copala).
 “It’s a violent situation, sort of like our wild west era where the gun ruled.
 Some parents stay behind to protect their little adobe home and garden and send the children alone to the city.”

-Jodi doesn’t discuss the details of the political situation that makes children and parents flee their mountain pueblos and little is written in the U.S. press about this this violence.
-Jodi claims that in the past ten years 300 mothers, fathers and children have been assassinated.
-“The children are innocent victims” she says.
-“When a child runs into your arms crying because they killed his father, it may not be reported in the press, but it’s so very real to us.”
+In the Triqui part of the Mixteca political violence and, and still is, a fact of life.
+“The children are innocent victims” said Jodi.
+“When a child runs into your arms crying because they killed his father, it may not be reported in the press, but it’s so very real to us.
 Our organization has to stay completely removed from politics, but half of our children have lost a parent, usually a father, through assassination.
 Our children and their parents are not connected with any political party, we’re not furnishing arms or taking sides, so it’s easy for us to stay out of it.
 We are an educational program for the children who are forced to live on the streets of Oaxaca.
 That’s all we are.”

-“The Triquis are one of the very few indigenous tribes who have not lost their cultural identity” Jodi says.
+“The Triquis are one of the very few indigenous tribes who have not lost their cultural identity” Jodi said.
 “They continue on with their religion, language and crafts.
 One of the goals of Oaxaca Street Children Grassroots is to help them maintain these parts of their culture.
-We don’t try to change their religion or beliefs.
+We don’t try to change their religion or beliefs.”

-She talks about another child whose father was assassinated and whose mother suffered from depression.
-The 16 year old boy was the sole supporter of his four brothers and sisters.
-Grassroots arranged to get him into an open school program, so he could study on the street corner, while selling his crafts and attend school only to take his exams.
+The father of another 16-year-old boy was assassinated and his mother suffered from depression.
+The teenager was the sole supporter of his four brothers and sisters.
+Grassroots arranged to get him into an open school program, so he could study on the street corner while selling his crafts and attend school only to take his exams.
 “He jumped from third grade to six grade in 15 months,” Jodi said.